fbpx

 The increased earnings lead to even more credit, as you can loan more when you earn more.

-This leads to a blown up economy where spending and earnings are artificially increased by credit, making the economy balloon into a huge bubble.
+This leads to a blown-up economy where spending and earnings are artificially increased by credit, making the economy balloon into a huge bubble.

-Let’s look at some numbers:
+Let’s look at some concrete numbers:

-In the same time, the debt of U.S. Citizens have increased by over 400% (5.24x):
+At the same time as the median spending has increased by roughly 100%, the debt of U.S. Citizens has increased by over 400% (5.24x):

 Debt of Us citizens